Bureaucratic Theory by Max Weber

 However, there is something unique about bureaucratic managers.
 They operate with a set of laid down rules created to guide employees.
 In the bureaucratic system, things are usually done in an organized manner.
 Rules and regulations are also made, and people are bound to follow them.
 In other words, any order issued by a higher authority must be obeyed by the subordinates for the smooth running of the said organization.
 So, in a nutshell, there is orderliness in a bureaucratic system, and things are done according to the laid down principles of the organization.

 Max Weber had so much fate in the bureaucratic system and believed that it is the only way management can exercise total control over workers in an organization.
-And he felt the system could make achieving targeted goals or result, as well as boosting efficiency is possible.
+And he felt the system could make achieving targeted goals or results, as well as boosting efficiency is possible.

 Max’s theory placed more priorities on efficiency.
 And compared to some of the leaders we have today, Max was entirely different.
 His management style was based on strict rules in the workplace and separation of power.
-And if Max were here today, he would have heavily criticized many leaders and managers for being open to new ideas from subordinates and agree to flexible work arrangements which are against the bureaucratic system.
-He was more concerned with the speed, precision, knowledge of files, unity, reduction of personal cost and total subordination of the employees.
+And if Max were here today, he would have heavily criticized many leaders and managers for being open to new ideas from subordinates and agree to flexible work arrangements that are against the bureaucratic system.
+He was more concerned with the speed, precision, knowledge of files, unity, reduction of personal cost and the total subordination of the employees.

 Max Weber’s management style also regarded as bureaucratic management made it impossible for collaborations and creativity to thrive in the work environment.
 He wanted a system void of risk-taking or flexibility.
 Below are some of the focuses of the Max Weber bureaucratic management theory.